Frequency Separation - Photoshop Retouching For Beautiful Skin

 My goal when retouching a photo is generally to repair any temporary skin imperfections, such as skin redness or blotchiness, as well as fix or enhance shadows.
 In most situations, you should stray away from manipulating the model’s actual features as these are what makes them unique.
 To accomplish this, I utilize a Photoshop technique called Frequency Separation and will show you exactly how I do this.

-Note: The keyboard shortcuts shared in this tutorial are for a Mac computer.
+Note: The Photoshop keyboard shortcuts shared in this tutorial are for a Mac computer.
 If you are using a Windows computer substitute "ctrl" for "command" and "alt" for "option".

 Step 1: Creating the Frequency Separation Layers